SVAI/nf-qiagen/README.md

 We noted that the tumor types descended from different ancestor cells (http://oncotree.mskcc.org), which could lead to problems with comparing their data, so we choose to focus on tumors originating from Schwann cells.
 ![tumor type taxonomy!](/images/taxonomy3.png "Tumor type taxonomy")
-### >>> is it possible to provide a link to this specific image rather than just the site?
-If so, let's include

 After reducing to descendants of Schwann cells, all tumor types and normal cells separate into distinct clusters.
 ![second tsne!](/images/tsne2-3.png "t-SNE of Schwann-decended tumor types")